infracost/docs/docs/faq.md

 ## How does Infracost work?

-Infracost has a [CLI](https://github.com/infracost/infracost) and a [Cloud Pricing API](/docs/cloud_pricing_api/overview) backend service, as well as many [CI/CD integrations](/docs/integrations/cicd).
+Infracost has a [CLI](https://github.com/infracost/infracost) and a [Cloud Pricing API](/docs/supported_resources/cloud_pricing_api) backend service, as well as many [CI/CD integrations](/docs/integrations/cicd).
 There is also a SaaS product, <a href="https://www.infracost.io/pricing/" target="_self" rel="">Infracost Cloud</a>, that complements the open source CLI by giving teams advanced visibility and controls.
 When the CLI runs, it:

 1. **Extracts cost-related parameters**<br />
   The CLI parses Terraform HCL code to extract only [cost-related parameters](/docs/faq#example-request), such as the instance type or disk size.

 2. **Retrieves prices from the Cloud Pricing API**<br />
   The CLI retrieves prices from the Cloud Pricing API.
-The CLI **does not** send the actual plan JSON file, or any cloud credentials or secrets to the Cloud Pricing API.
+The CLI **does not** send the Terraform plan JSON file, or any cloud credentials or secrets to the Cloud Pricing API.
 The API [returns the prices](/docs/faq#example-response).

 3. **Calculates the monthly costs**<br />
   The CLI calculates the monthly costs.
-The results can be output in table, JSON format or [other formats](/docs/features/cli_commands/#combined-output-formats).
+The results can be output in [various formats](/docs/features/cli_commands/#combined-output-formats) including JSON or text table.

 4. **Infracost Cloud**<br />
-  If you have enabled this product, the CLI sends the final cost estimate in JSON format to your account in Infracost Cloud.
+  If you use Infracost Cloud, the CLI sends the final cost estimate in JSON format to your dashboard, the JSON does not contain any cloud credentials or secrets.

 ## Security and Privacy